humphs078/pands-problem-sheet/README.md

 This script was tested on both a **weekday and weekend** to ensure that the output was correct.

+**Reflection** - the challenge was that the days of the week are outputted as integer values.
+An "if" statement was used to translate the day of the week to out a string indicating if it is a weekday or the weekend

 [Reference](https://pynative.com/python-get-the-day-of-week/) - Last accessed 22/02/2023
 - - - -
 ### [Task 6 - Square Root](task_6_square_root.py)